surabhi-seth/MSiA423-XchangeRatePredictor/README.md

 `python run.py train`

+C. The parameters for the most optimal ARIMA models, based on training will be stored, in the databse.

 ### 5. Score
 A. The parameters for scoring are present in config/model_config.yml.
 You do not need to change them, unless necessary.